scorpy2/tennis/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+We care about tennis.
+We really do :) This is our attempt to collect, save and share all the tennis scores (mostly amateur tennis), we even have taken part in some of these games.
+This is our tennis history.

+We have chosen:

-* Ruby version
+* Ruby 2.6.0

-* System dependencies
+* Puma, nginx on Debian 9 (Linode)

+* Just fetch the source, bundle install and you're set

-* Configuration
+* Database: PostgreSQL 10

-* Database creation
+* Database initialization: rails db:migrate && db:seed

-* Database initialization
+* Testing: rspec

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+* Services we are about to use: RabbitMQ, cloudfront

-* Deployment instructions
+* Deployment instructions: routine capistrano 3 (wip)

-* ...